DLibatique/LATN102-S20/notes/module-2-sentence-structures.md

 **Passive sentences** feature a subject and, unsurprisingly a passive verb.
 Because the subject of a passive verb is being acted upon, passive sentences do not feature a direct object.
 Below are some examples of simple passive sentences:

-Puella visa est. ("The girl was seen.")
+* Puella visa est. ("The girl was seen.")
-Viri capti sunt. ("The men were captured.")
+* Viri capti sunt. ("The men were captured.")

 Sometimes, passive sentences feature a construction known as the **ablative of agent** which tells us who did the action of the main verb (since the subject is being acted upon).
 We can recognize the ablative of agent by the preposition a/ab followed by a noun in the ablative case (be sure to investigate what the ablative looks like).
 Below are the simple passive sentences with an ablative of agent:

-Puella **ab matre** visa est. ("The girl was seen by her mother.")
+* Puella **ab matre** visa est. ("The girl was seen by her mother.")
-Viri **a feminis** capti sunt. ("The men were captured by women.")
+* Virī **a fēminīs** captī sunt. ("The men were captured by women.")

+Passive sentences can also feature an indirect object in the dative case as well.
+For example, we might see a sentence like the following:

+* Pizza **puellae** data est. ("The pizza was given to the girl.")

+To summarize, passive sentences must have a:
+* Subject
+* Passive verb

+And sometimes have an:
+* An ablative of agent
+* Indirect object in the dative

 ## Linking Sentence

 **Linking sentences**, which we have already met, require a subject, linking verb, and predicate nominative which matches the subject in number and case.
 The most common linking verb in English and Latin is "to be" (*sum*, *esse*, *fui*, *futurus*), though there are other linking verb we will see throughout the semester.
 Below are some examples of linking sentences:

-Vir pater est. ("The man is a father.")
+* Vir pater est. ("The man is a father.")
-Puellae magni et fortes agriolae sunt. ("The girls are strong and brave farmers.")
+* Puellae magnī et fortes agriolae sunt. ("The girls are strong and brave farmers.")

+To summarize, linking sentences must have a:
+* Subject
+* Linking verb
+* Predicate nominative

 ## Tips for Determining Sentence Structure